-Kinder Mountain Rescue Team, one of 7 teams within the Peak District Mountain Rescue Organisation (PDMRO), is a self-funded registered charity (Reg.
+Kinder Mountain Rescue Team, currently celebrating its 50th Anniversary, is one of 7 teams within the Peak District Mountain Rescue Organisation (PDMRO) and is a self-funded, registered charity (Reg.
 No 1115933).

 We are most often mobilised under the control of the Police to provide search and mountain rescue services 24 hours a day, 365 days of the year, but we also respond to requests for help from the Ambulance and Fire & Rescue Services.
 This assistance is usually within our operational area but we may be asked to mobilise nationally to Major Incidents.

 We are based in the picturesque village of Hayfield, in the Peak District; over ten million people visit the Peak District annually and many of those come to see sights such as Kinder Downfall and to wander around the Kinder Edges.
 We rescue walkers, climbers, fell runners and mountain bikers from the wild and high places of the western Peak District in addition to carrying out urban and lowland searches to assist the Police with missing/vulnerable people or helping the Ambulance Service access patients in difficult locations.
 We also have a specialist water rescue team that can search rivers, lakes and reservoirs, can carry out rescues in swift running water and respond to floods and other significant water-related incidents.